Jonathan-Racaud/awesome-beef/README.md

 - [Corelib documentation](https://www.beeflang.org/docs/doxygen/corlib/html/index.html) - Auto generated documentation for the core library.
 - [Official repository](https://github.com/beefytech/Beef) - Repository hosting the language and its associated IDE.

+# Tools
 ## LSP
-An unofficial LSP compatible with Visual Studio Code and other LSP-compatible editors is available at: [Beef LSP](https://github.com/MineGame159/Beef/tree/lsp/BeefLsp)
+An unofficial LSP server which works with any LSP-compatible editor and a Visual Studio Code extension is available at: [Beef LSP](https://github.com/MineGame159/Beef/tree/lsp/BeefLsp)

 # Frameworks and Libraries
 ## Algorithms